-If you pay a Part D late-enrollment penalty, there are three ways you can pay the penalty.
-You chose your payment option at the time you enrolled.
-You can change your payment type at any time.
-If you would like to change to a different payment option, call Customer Service.
-Phone numbers are printed on the back cover of this booklet.
-If you decide to change the way you pay your Part D late-enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late-enrollment penalty is paid on time.
+Section 7.1 If you pay a Part D late enrollment penalty or optional supplemental benefits premium, there are several ways you can pay your penalty take effect.
+While we are processing your request for a new payment method, you are take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty and/or optional supplemental benefits premium is paid on time.